"Sometimes the only way to truly understand is to understand you can not understand."

 I paused for a moment.
 “What are you saying?”
 I asked in a shaky voice.

 “I am saying I knew long in advance that the Quorilaxians would attack Zgorb.
-I am saying I knew of Operation Noah.
+I am saying I knew of Project Noah.
 I am saying I knew there would be Humans who escaped Earth’s destruction.
 I am saying I knew where to find you.
 I am saying I knew everything.
 It was all part of the plan.”

 “That can’t be!”
 I said in denial.
 “Why would Quorilaxians ever unite with you?
 How was that in their interest?
 How was that in Humanity’s interest?”